leonitousconforti/tinyburg/apps/discord-bot/README.md

 | `PORT`                   | Defaults to 3003, for the OAuth callback only  |

 In development `nix run .#dev` supplies all of these except the two Discord ones.
-It creates the `discord_bot` database on its own Postgres (port 54320), points the bot at the local provider rather than the deployed one, and seeds the matching OAuth client, so nothing has to be registered by hand and the machine-wide Postgres on 5432 is left alone.
+It runs a Postgres of the bot's own, `discord-bot-postgres` on port 54323, holding nothing but `discord_bot`; points the bot at the local provider rather than the deployed one; and seeds the matching OAuth client, so nothing has to be registered by hand and the machine-wide Postgres on 5432 is left alone.

 The process is **off by default** in that stack, because starting it opens a real gateway connection.
 Put `DISCORD_BOT_TOKEN` and `DISCORD_APPLICATION_ID`